 - Friendly staff, a relaxed atmosphere and central location

 - Great spot for exploring the old World Heritage town

 *This list should be considered a guide only, hotels/rooms may change (without notice) depending on availability.

 Visa Info & Notes

-Visas: 30-day tourist visas are issued at the visa on arrival counters at international airports as well as any land entry point.
-These are available for most nationalities with the exception of certain African and Middle Eastern countries.
+Visas: 30-day tourist visas are issued at the visa-on-arrival counters at international airports and most land entry points.
+A passport photo is required along with $40.
+These are available for most nationalities except certain African and Middle Eastern countries.
 (You can check the list at this link.)
-For some reason, Swiss, Luxembourgeois and Russian passport holders are exempt from visas while any nationalities not included in the visa on arrival list will need to apply at a Lao embassy or consulate beforehand.
+Additionally, Lao e-visas are now available and will speed up arrival formalities.

 Both vegan and vegetarian diets are easily catered to.